-As product teams, we receive our features in many different way.
-They will not come directly from people going to our Trello boards.
-Some customer live in social media, and some prefer going to a website and using a communications tool from there.
-Some still even use email.
+As product teams, we receive our features in many different ways.
+They will not come directly from people going into our Trello boards.
+Some customers live on social media, and some prefer going to a website and using a communications tool from there while others still even use email.
 We have to be prepared to receive features from all mediums, but also to be able to place them in a common place where they can be voted on and where decisions can be made.

-What about if you company uses Intercom?
-There is a power-up for that as well.
-With this power-up you can determine the priority based on seeing how many customers have requested a specific feature, better understand the feature by seeing the conversations that triggered it, and see which customers requested the feature.
+What about if your company uses Intercom?
+With this power-up, you can easily add content from conversations with customers to an existing request and help to determine the priority based on seeing how many customers have requested a specific feature.
 Additionally, you can follow-up with them once the feature is live!

-No matter how much we try to get out of email, some customers prefer this method of communication.
-Trello can create cards from emails.
-Each board has its own email address, so that can be advertised to customers who are emailing feature requests.
-Comments must be enabled on the board in order to use this feature.
-From the "Email-to-board Settings". you can select where on the board the new card will be created.
-You can click on the current list name ('None' in the below example) to change that to a different list.
+Use this power-up to send requests straight from your inbox to the feature request board.
+Each board has its own email address, which can be advertised to customers if you don’t want to share your own.
+You can select where on the board the new card will be created or click on the current list name ('None' in the below example) to change the card to a different list.

 Stay tuned for part 2